Hoosier hysteria: Indiana Hoosiers

-The Hoosiers' five NCAA Championships are the fourth in history, tied with Duke, and trailing UCLA (11) Kentucky (8) and North Carolina (6).
-Their eight trips to the Final Four ranks seventh on the all-time list.
-The Hoosiers have made 32 appearances in the NCAA Division I men's basketball tournament (fifth-most in NCAA history).
-In those 32 appearances, Indiana has posted 52 victories, the sixth-most in NCAA history.
+The Hoosiers' five NCAA Championships are the fifth in history, tied with Duke, and trailing UCLA (11) Kentucky (8) North Carolina (6) and Connecticut (6).
+Their eight trips to the Final Four ranks eighth on the all-time list.
+The Hoosiers have made 41 appearances in the NCAA Division I men's basketball tournament (sixth-most in NCAA history).
+In those 41 appearances, Indiana has posted 68 victories, the eighth-most in NCAA history.